 V1 Game's dashboard is colorful, continually improving and comes with Strokes Gained data, but it is still a step below Arccos.
 It has an Apple Watch app that is good for GPS and has tracking capability, but I found it a little glitchy and preferred using their iPhone app.

 V1 Game pairs with V1 Coach, so students can send stats and round performance to a coach, who can respond with tips and drill recommendations.
 If you're wary of spending on hardware but are interested in shot tracking and own a smart phone, start with V1 Game.
+Read more details about V1 Game and other top Apple Watch apps in my 2021 review here.

 Shot tracking using your smart phone with club tags: Arccos